sebalander/VisionUNQ/README.md

 Use
 ---
 To use this python code there is no installation, just copy the folder visionUNQ to your computer and import it as a package.
-Runs on python2 (intended to run with python3) and OpenCV-3.1.0.
+Porting from python2 to python3 and OpenCV(2.4?).

 Repository Content
 ------------------